jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The woodcutter says nothing.

 "Because Rome understood power.
 Julius Caesar built a wooden bridge over the Rhine in ten days.
-He crossed it, showed off his beautiful legions, then left, burning his wonder behind him.
+He crossed it, marched his beautiful legions, then left, burning his wonder behind him.
 The bridge was theater.
 A demonstration.
 The Germans were dumbfounded by our technology.
-They used log boats to cross!
-So confused and scared they left Rome alone for centuries; because of a few bridges!"
+They used log boats to cross.
+So confused and scared they left Rome alone for centuries; because of a few bridges."

 "So we were cruel?"

-"No!
+"Effective.
 When they raided us they'd die.
-Instead the traded and we had peace.
+Instead they traded and we had peace.
 We were *effective*.
 The desert became peace—Roman peace, created and maintained by Roman swords and virtue."

 The woodcutter shifts.
 "Some people say—"